vnck/vnck.github.io/projects/_posts/2021-09-20-hitch-ridersip-demand.md

 permalink: /projects/extracting-hitch-ridership-demand
 ---

-Early 2019, a [carpooling telegram group made headlines](https://www.straitstimes.com/singapore/transport/new-carpooling-service-in-telegram-chat-group-draws-1300-members-in-2-weeks) as a competitive service to the dominant ride-hailing services in Singapore.
+Early 2019, a [carpooling telegram group made headlines](https://www.straitstimes.com/singapore/transport/new-carpooling-service-in-telegram-chat-group-draws-1300-members-in-2-weeks) as a competitive service to the dominant ride-sharing services in Singapore.
 The next year, [such groups were banned](https://www.tnp.sg/news/singapore/private-carpooling-services-still-demand-despite-ban) as part of Singapore's health safety measures against the Covid-19 pandemic.
 This has not stopped these communities from operating business-as-usual, albeit the adoption of anti-surveillance measures such as daily data erasure policy and carrying out transactions over private messaging.

-Still, these private hitch telegram groups with sizes up to 60,000 members present valuable insights on private carpooling ridership demand in Singapore.
-In this post, I present how these insights can be distilled from the messy textual data of conversations in a Telegram group.
+Still, these private hitch telegram groups with sizes up to 60,000 members present valuable insights on ride-sharing demand in Singapore.
+These telegram groups serve as an alternative data source to ride-sharing in Singapore, when ride-sharing companies tend to keep such data confidential.
+In this post, I present how these insights can be distilled from the messy textual data of message conversations in a Telegram group.

 ### About the data